How to clear cache in Windows 10 (step by step)

 5. Scroll down to Location history.

-6. Under Location history, you click on the Clear button.
+6. Under Location history, you click Clear.

 Clear location cache in Windows 10

-1. Click on the start menu button.
+1. Click on the Windows start menu button.

 2. Click on Settings.